bbauska/W3Cx-5of5/README.md

 <h4>Example #2: load and decode remote sounds for use in a video game</h4>

-This example just shows how to use the HowlerJS external library to load remote sounds, decode them and play them as samples in memory (useful for video games):
+<p>This example just shows how to use the HowlerJS external library to load
+remote sounds, decode them and play them as samples in memory (useful for video games):</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~ 202.
 CodePen: Load and decode remote sounds for use in a video game (173) ~~~~~~~~~-->
 <p align="center" width="100%">